 The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 Buvange and the entire Arlon area were part of Luxembourg until the 1830 Treaty of London, when about half of Luxembourg was given to Belgium, although the transition took until 1839.
 It's now known as the Luxembourg Province of Belgium.
-Calmus and Beckerich remain part of the Grand Duchy of Luxembourg.
+Calmus and Beckerich remained part of the Grand Duchy of Luxembourg.

 Map showing Udange